Azure/azure-powershell/src/Network/Network/help/Get-AzVirtualHubBgpConnection.md

 PeerIp                      : 192.168.1.5
 ```

-The above will create a resource group, Virtual WAN, Virtual Network, Virtual Hub in West US and connect the Virtual Network to the Virtual Hub in that resource group in Azure.
-A Virtual Hub BGP Connection will be created thereafter which will peer the Virtual Hub with the network appliance deployed in the Virtual Network.
+The above will create a resource group, Virtual WAN, Virtual Network, Virtual WAN Hub in West US and connect the Virtual Network to the Virtual WAN Hub in that resource group in Azure.
+A Virtual WAN Hub BGP Connection will be created thereafter which will peer the Virtual WAN Hub with the network appliance deployed in the Virtual Network.

-After the Virtual Hub BGP Connection is created, it gets the BGP Connection using its resource group name, the Virtual Hub name and the BGP Connection name.
+After the Virtual WAN Hub BGP Connection is created, it gets the BGP Connection using its resource group name, the Virtual WAN Hub name and the BGP Connection name.

 ### Example 2